volusion/element/content/how-to/style-a-block-with-aphrodite.md

 ### 4. Referencing Your Classes from within Your Components

-To do this, you simply need to pass the `classes` props down to your component, import `css` in your component file just like you did for your Block file, and follow the same process for constructing your class.
+Simply pass the `classes` props down to your component, import `css` in your component file (just like you did for your Block file), and follow the same process for constructing your class.

 Example block code: